hpc/charliecloud/doc/ch-image_desc.rst

     For :code:`RUN` instructions only, bind-mount :code:`SRC` at guest :code:`DST`.
 The default destination if not specified is to use the same path as the host; i.e., the default is equivalent to :code:`--bind=SRC:SRC`.
+If :code:`DST` does not exist, it will be created as an empty directory, though images do have ten directories :code:`/mnt/[0-9]` already available as mount points.
 Can be repeated.

-    If :code:`DST` does not exist, it will be created as an empty directory.
-    **Be wary** of prior bind mounts, including the defaults, because mount points are created regardless of whether they are in the image itself.
-For example, :code:`--bind /foo:/tmp/foo` will create :code:`/tmp/foo`,
-    because :code:`/tmp` is shared with the host.

-    Images do have ten directories :code:`/mnt/[0-9]` already available as mount points.
+    **Warning:** See documentation for :code:`ch-run --bind` for important caveats and gotchas.

     **Note:** Other instructions that modify the image filesystem, e.g.
     :code:`COPY`, can only access host files from the context directory,